kktse/kktse.github.io/_posts/2020-07-25-rsx-front-motion-ratios.markdown

 necessarily the effective spring rate at the wheel.

-To demonstrate this concept, we will analyze the Acura RSX front suspension and compute the motion rat#GitHub Pagess
+To demonstrate this concept, we will analyze the Acura RSX front suspension and compute the motion ratios using kinematic simulation.

+## Motion ratios

 Because there are different ways of defining the motion ratio, it is important to have the same understanding to prevent confusion.
 In this